A guide to revenue operations (RevOps)

 Step 3: Follow up and optimize

-Implementing a RevOps team isn’t a one-and-done task, but rather a process that should be continuously improved upon.
+Implementing a RevOps team isn’t a one-and-done task but a process that should be continuously improved upon.
 Be sure to schedule periodic meetings to uncover what’s working, what’s not, and where you can improve strategies, processes, technology usage, and more.
 Then take action on those findings to optimize your RevOps team and maximize their value.

 A full platform to power your RevOps team